PSP-Archive/pspMAME-0.97-TMK/readme.md

 - SELECT: insert coin.
 - START: start.
 - △ 〇 × □: buttons 1 to 4.
-- L + R + START: exit to menu.
+- L + R + START: exit to menu; will often cause a hard freeze unless the game is first paused (by pressing R).

-## ROMs path

-ROMs are to be compressed in the zip format, and placed in a folder in one of these paths:

-- Current ./roms
-- ms0: / mame / roms
-- ms0:/psp/game/mamepsp/roms

-By default, the emulator will display a list of all ROMs compatible with the current build.

-The list can be filtered to only show compatible ROMs available within the folder by pressing △, or by setting 'ROM display mode' to 'available list'.